 Here are some links to particular searches which members have based their alerts on:

-- Track funding within regions they have experience in, perhaps you want to discover new funding sources to that region
+- Track funding of donors within regions they have experience in by using the region filter, perhaps you want to discover new funding sources to that region.

 Firstly, it's worth keeping in mind that the evolution of the international development sector has resulted in more funding being directed to multi-sectoral projects than ever before.
 This has meant that sometimes it's more challenging to get business alert results that are 100% accurate to your interests.
 But with a bit of tweaking you can make them work well for you, here are some tips to help you along the way: